OrchardCMS/OrchardDoc/Documentation/Orchard-1-8-Release-Notes.markdown

 If you were using Multi-Tenancy then you might need to change the settings of the tenants.
 Multi-tenant host name are not more matching sub-domains automatically.
 You will need to replace `foo.com` by `*.foo.com` if you want the tenant to match any sub-domain.
 You can also specifically set which sub-domains to accept like this: `foo.com, www.foo.com`

+### Upgrading from Orchard 1.7.2

+If you were using the Orchard.Azure.Media feature, you need to enable Orchard.Azure before upgrading, since it's a dependency of Orchard.Azure.Media now.

 *** Contributors
 ------------